The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 The problem

 In the production of visual content, teamwork is essential.
-However, when teams work in silos, it's like an Arabic phone game: tasks are repeated, deadlines are threatened, and important details are lost.
+However, when teams work in silos, it's like an Arabic telephone game: tasks are repeated, deadlines are threatened, and important details are lost.
 The lack of visibility causes one department to ignore what the other is doing, leading to unnecessary delays and confusion.

 Statistics illustrating the problem